 Well, it looks like Churchill was on to something.
 Creating the perfect office space for your business is just as important as finding the right workers to fill it.
 Why?
 Because a well-designed workplace can optimize the efficiency of all aspects of your daily workflow, as well as improve the productivity, health, and satisfaction of your employees.

 However, private offices require extra floor space, as well as separate heating and lighting, which makes them the most expensive use of your office resources.
+On the upside, this also means that they are the safest in the current context generated by COVID-19.

 Open Office Spaces